infinum/webpack-asset-pipeline/README.md

 ### mapAssetPath

-The function will receive two arguments:
+The function will receive three arguments:
 * `requirePath` (e.g. `images/photos/sunset.jpg`) - the path that was originally required in JS/CSS/HTML
-* `outputPath` (e.g. `assets/sunset-44b3dae18da1232cf0c3c9aacd467ae6.jpg`) - the path where the file will be saved
+* `assetName` (e.g. `sunset.jpg`) - the file name that was originally required in JS/CSS/HTML
+* `isChunk` (eg. `true`) - specifies if the file is in the named chunk.
+Output JS and CSS files usually are.

 The function should return a string that will be used as a key in the manifest.
 By default, this will be the `requirePath` value.